perought/recommender-web-site/README.md

 * At home page popular books and movies are listed using True Bayesian Estimate formula.
 * Books and movies search is supported.
 * Users profile page is listed users rated books and movies and their recommended books and movies based on other users.
+* There is another book database system on the site (_old_books/_).
+This also supports comment system.
 ## Dependencies: ##
 * Pandas
 * NumPy